(c) Shutterstock

 It is why we are here.

-2021 has not been easy for the queer community across Sub-Saharan Africa, as the headlines have been alarming.
-From Nigeria to Ghana, Kenya, and South Africa, we are witnessing an intense crackdown on LGBT+ advocacy and communities in real-time.
+2021 has not been accessible for the queer community across Sub-Saharan Africa, as the headlines have been alarming.
+From Nigeria to Ghana, Kenya, and South Africa, we are witnessing an intense crackdown on LGBT+ advocacy and communities in real time.
 However, now is the time we need to stick together.
 We need to support activists on the ground working on the front lines and behind the scenes.
 We also need to intensify our online advocacy efforts to demonstrate our commitment to queer liberation across the continent.

-If you need more information on supporting our work or contributing to the website, please fill the contact form below.
+If you need more information on supporting our work or contributing to the website, please fill out the contact form below.

 The views expressed in the comment section are those of the individuals sharing them and The Rustin Times takes no position on the comments.